100-m/nx.digital/doc/project_life_cycle.md

 ## Definition of done
   * Digital App updated every day on all shares and all funds
-  * Application is lived and firt user can use application.
+  * Application is lived and first user can use application.
   * No customer feedback expected

 # 3) Complementary data